Jim Button and Luke the Engine Driver: Jim Button and Luke the Engine Driver

 When they arrive in Ping, the capital, they win the friendship of a tiny great-grandchild named Ping Pong, who tells them the Emperor is in mourning.
 His daughter, Li Si, has been kidnapped and is being held in the Dragon City.
 Luke and Jim offer their help, and while investigating the circumstances of Li Si's disappearance, they stumble upon several names which are directly connected to Jim's mysterious arrival on Morrowland: Mrs. Grindtooth (Frau Mahlzahn), the Wild 13, and Sorrowland (Kummerland).
 Now Jim and Luke have another reason to go to the Dragon City, located in Sorrowland, and confront Mrs. Grindtooth.

 After a long and hazardous journey, they arrive in the Dragon City.
-Along the way, they make two new friends, the giant Mr. Tur Tur, a "Scheinriese", and Nepomuk, the half-dragon.
+Along the way, they make two new friends, Mr. Tur Tur, a "Scheinriese" ("apparent giant", as he appears smaller the closer he gets) and Nepomuk, a half-dragon.
 Jim and Luke free Princess Li Si and a large number of children, who had all been kidnapped and sold to Mrs. Grindtooth by a gang of pirates (the Wild 13).
 Mrs. Grindtooth had chained the children to desks at her school, where she had barked lessons to them like a Kommandant.
 Jim and Luke take Mrs. Grindtooth with them as they make their way back on the Yellow River, which begins right at the Dragon City.
 Arriving back in Mandala, they receive a triumphal welcome and are surprised by some startling news.
 Mrs. Grindtooth is about to turn into a Golden Dragon of Wisdom, and the other inhabitants of Morrowland want them back on the island!